 Benefits to young cancer patients, now and in the future

-At UW Health, we provide expert cancer care for children.
+UW Health Kids Cancer Care specialists provides expert cancer care for children.
 For most of our patients, that care includes participation in clinical trials.

 We develop exciting new trials based on findings we’ve discovered.
 Some of these are only offered here.
 We also take part in multi-center trials.
 These trials test new treatments on children throughout the country.

 Clinical trials benefit future patients, but can also offer hope in cases where your child’s cancer has not responded to standard treatments or has returned.
 No matter the trial, we always prioritize your child’s safety and comfort.

 View clinical trials available at UW HealthFind a clinical trial